tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LP_Stu_Immaculate_Portfolio.md

 * Communicate to students that with the rise of Data Science and data driven industries is going to result in interactive visualizations becoming a staple of the data world.

 * Explain that as data volumes increase, users will need interactive visualizations to help shift and parse through countless data points.
+Interactive visualizations are empowering users to deep dive into data themselves to find new and unique structures and patterns that otherwise would have required large data dumps.

 * Highlight that without interactive visualizations, users are stuck trying to analyze data in charts and graphs that are too small and static to glean insight from.